jedi-knights/pytest.nvim/README.md

   - Across the entire project
 - Display test results in the quickfix window
 - Support for customizable Pytest arguments
-- Lightweight and minimal dependencies, using Neovim's native APIs
+- Lightweight and minimal dependencies, using Neovim's native APIs and job management
+- Interactive pickers using Snacks for environment and marker selection
+- Configuration viewing and editing

 **Planned enhancements:**

-- Interactive Telescope picker for markers and environments
 - Inline virtual text to annotate test failures and errors
 - Floating windows for summary reports
 - JSON output parsing for detailed diagnostics and reporting
+- Advanced test result filtering and navigation

 ---